seh-GAH-toh/Pumpkin-Website/docs/en/config/resource-pack.md

 :::

 #### `resource_pack_sha1`: String
-The hash of the resource pack, using the SHA1 algorithm.
+The SHA1 hash of the resource pack.

 > [!IMPORTANT]
 > Although not required to specify, you should specify this field because the client will otherwise redownload the resource pack every time they join the server, even if there are no changes to the resource pack.